Introverted/iXercise/README.md

 1. mainT.html - the home page for the trainer version of the site
 2. patientListT.html - shows all of the patients that the trainer has, add/remove patients
-3. patientProfileT.html - shoes a single patient's statistics
+3. patientProfileT.html - shows a single patient's statistics

 **Admin page:**